 Salesforce Implementation Process

+So, how to implement Salesforce?
 Setting up Salesforce can be done in a series of stages.
 It is hardly ever a one-time event.
-Even with module-based implementation however, the following tips will come in handy at every stage.
+Even with module-based implementation, however, the following tips will come in handy at every stage:

 Create a CRM Data Model